andywer/gulp-elixir-modules/README.md

 ## Laravel 4

 You may use Elixir and gulp-elixir-modules with Laravel 4, too!
 Have a look at [https://medium.com/@specter_bg/using-laravel-elixir-with-laravel-4-24bc506ae1fd](https://medium.com/@specter_bg/using-laravel-elixir-with-laravel-4-24bc506ae1fd).

+But you can use Elixir and gulp-elixir-modules for any non-Laravel project, too.
+Just adapt the paths as shown in [Usage](#usage).

 ## License